brandonlopes/brandonlopes/README.md

 📖 My favorite book of all time is Marcus Aurelius' Meditations

-⚡ I'm a huge nerd and love all manner of video games, card games, reading, and building PC's!
+⚡ I'm a huge nerd and love all manner of video games, card games, reading, and building PCs!

 # 💻 Tech Stack: